yueplush/vrc-join-notification-pushover-windows/README.md

 python -m vrchat_join_notification.app
 ```

-> Configuration files and logs live under `%USERPROFILE%\.local\share\vrchat-join-notification-with-pushover`.
-Update the **Install Dir** in-app if you want to store assets elsewhere on Windows.
+> Configuration files and logs now default to `%LOCALAPPDATA%\vrchat-join-notification-with-pushover`.
+Update the **Install Dir** in-app if you prefer to store assets elsewhere on Windows.

 ### 4. Package with PyInstaller
 Bundle the Python build into a single-file `.exe` when you want to redistribute it.